ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests@fr.md

 #### Test request from cached AMP page <a name="test-request-from-cached-amp-page"></a>

-In a CORS request not from the same domain (i.e., cache), the `origin` header is part of the request.
+Dans une requête CORS ne provenant pas du même domaine (c'est-à-dire du cache), l'en-tête `origin` fait partie de la requête.

 Here's our curl command for testing a request from the cached AMP page on the Google AMP Cache to the `examples.json` file: